 We’re Going to Need More Wine by Gabrielle Union

-Actress Gabrielle Union passionately breaks down her own coming of age in her memoir We’re Going to Need More Wine, where she tackles everything from petty high school drama to becoming an outspoken activist for racial equality, feminism, and an end to sexual violence.
+Actress Gabrielle Union passionately breaks down her own coming-of-age story in her memoir We’re Going to Need More Wine, where she tackles everything from petty high school drama to becoming an outspoken activist for racial equality, feminism, and an end to sexual violence.
 One thing’s for sure: This wasn’t the path Union saw herself taking.

 The Bookish Life of Nina Hill by Abbi Waxman

 Bookstore employee Nina Hill’s life is neat and tidy as can be: She writes in her planner every day, goes to work, and partakes in regular games of trivia.
-But after she learns that she has a family she never knew existed and her trivia enemy begins flirting with her, Nina has to decide if she wants to stay within the confines of her perfectly planned but predictable life or take a leap of faith.
+One day, however, she learns that she has a family she never knew existed, and her trivia enemy begins suddenly flirting with her.
+Virtually overnight, Nina has to decide if she wants to stay within the confines of her perfectly planned but predictable life or take a leap of faith.

 We Have Always Been Here by Samra Habib

 No member of the LGBTQ+ community has a linear coming out story, and Samra Habib’s is especially winding.
-After coming to Canada with her family as Pakistani refugees, Habib overcomes xenophobia, an arranged marriage, and poverty on her path to self-discovery and reclamation of her queerness.
+After immigrating to Canada with her family as Pakistani refugees, Habib overcomes xenophobia, an arranged marriage, and poverty on her path to self-discovery and reclamation of her queerness as she gets older.